bio-phys/MDBenchmark/docs/submit.rst

 .. note::

-   ``mdbenchmark submit`` will currently submit all benchmarks in the current folder and its subdirectory without confirmation.
-Use the ``--directory`` option to limit this behavior.
+   ``mdbenchmark submit`` will ask for your confirmation, before submitting any benchmarks to the queing system.
+To skip the confirmation use the ``--yes`` option.

 Submitting specific benchmarks separately
 -----------------------------------------